smokingpun/smokingpun.github.io/_posts/2014-02-05-Redesigning-Vimcasts-The-Analytics-Overview.md

 title:  "Redesigning Vimcasts: The Analytics Overview"
 date:   2014-02-05
 categories: blog
+metadescription: Learn how I used Google Analytics to uncover user behaviour on the popular developers' site, Vimcasts.
 excerpt: I've been working with Drew Neil to develop a content strategy for the popular developers' site, Vimcasts.
 I've learnt a lot from the user survey.
 For example, a majority of the 216 respondents would like Drew to add categories and search.
 Now, I dig down into the analytics to track how people have been using the Vimcasts site.
 ---